Stakers-space/staking-scripts/lodestar/beacon_log_monitor/README.md

 > There may be a need to resave the downloaded file for option to read from it.

 ## Log monitor executor utility
-Executor utility allows to execute any acction when certain pattern is reached (e.g. certain string found in a log for 50 times in a minute).
+Executor utility allows to execute any action when certain pattern is reached (e.g. certain string found in a log for 50 times in a minute).
 Executor script is separated from `log_monitor`, as it's an optional extension of the `log_monitor` itself.

 `logmonitor_executor.sh` is attached to `log_monitor` utility as a parameter and as so it may be individual for each service.
 Do not hesitate to rename it for your custom clear service related name.